facebookresearch/Mephisto/mephisto/README.md

 ---

-# Your Mephisto project
+# Create your own Task

-Here's a list of steps on how to build and run your own custom task.
+Here's a list of steps on how to build and run your own custom data collection Task to run on Mephisto.

 ## Write Task App code